 Navigating these changes can make it difficult to stay focused on the task at hand.

-Effective redlining software will offer some form of versioning so that you can look back at previous versions of the text to see changes and suggestions over time.
+Effective redlining software will offer some form of versioning so that you can look back at a previous version of the contract stored in your document repository to see changes and suggestions over time.

 Many tools also offer a “suggestion mode” or a “comment mode” so that changes can be reviewed one at a time without ever making their way into the updated version of the document.